 When there wasn't a conclusive formal statement about electronic consent on the relevant authority websites, Medidata engaged directly with various regulatory agencies, authorities and ethical committees.
-The question asked specifically focused on their position on: (see appendix 2).
+The question asked specifically focused on their position on:

 - 1. Using electronic methods to educate the trial participant. - 2.
 Capturing an electronic signature.